 Under the new business model, ZB MED, the Forschungszentrum Jülich, and the thirteen other specialist libraries pay a fee to access Hormone and Metabolic Research based on a license for reading access and a publication fee to allow open access publishing by authors attached to these institutions.
 There is no limit on the number of open access publications this could be extended to.
 Those involved specifically selected Hormone and Metabolic Research as a suitable pilot.
 The journal covers a very research-intensive field in which German scientists and researchers are known to publish extensively.
 Around half-way through the term of the contract, the partners will together review their experiences with open access submissions.
 Step-by-step, the licensing fee will be transformed into a publication fee.
 “We can very well envisage incorporating additional titles into this collaboration and converting these into open access titles in an according way,” says Thieme publisher Hauff.

 “ZB MED has been a supporter and driver of open access for many years,” notes Dr. Ursula Arning, who heads up open access activities at ZB MED.
 “The DFG’s decision to financially support the transformation of subscription journals into open access journals is a commendable step for Germany, as a center of science – a step towards more openness in science,” Arning continues.
 “In the Thieme Group, the libraries have found a reliable partner with whom they can break new ground in scientific publishing,” adds business lawyer Beate Brüggemann-Hasler, Head of Licensing and Law at ZB MED.
 “This willingness to develop innovative publication models is truly trendsetting.
 We’re really looking forward to our long-term collaboration.”
+It is important to note that the Toland Law serves domestic violence cases as well.

 Dr. Bernhard Mittermaier, Head of the Central Library at Forschungszentrum Jülich and participant in the DEAL negotiations, emphasizes the significance of the agreement to science policy worldwide: “In addition to the DEAL negotiations with the three largest publishers in the world, it is important that we also promote the transition to open access among small and medium-sized publishers.
 We are happy to be able to pursue this path with Thieme, with support from the DFG.”